alexako/CS127L/README.md

 CS127L
 ======

+Useful snippets of code available in **snippets** directory

-Programming Exercises for CS127 lab
+Solutions and logs of the Programming Exercises for CS127 lab

 **Exercise 1 - ATM Simulator**
  - Straight forward implementation of concepts taught in class